To find an overview of Gremlin’s security practices, check out gremlin.com/security.

 Gremlin makes it easy to find weaknesses in your system before they cause problems for your customers.
 Gremlin is a simple, safe, and secure way to use Chaos Engineering to improve system resilience.

-Gremlin attacks are generated on the control plane.
-Clients make outbound SSL calls to poll for attacks.
+Gremlin experiments are generated on the Control Plane.
+Gremlin Agents make outbound TLS calls to poll for experiments.
 Gremlin provides secure command execution, security auditing, multi-factor authentication (MFA), and SAML SSO.

-Gremlin does not require root privileges to any machines in your infrastructure.
-When installed on the host, gremlin operations are run via a
+Gremlin is installed on Linux with a least privilege setup.
+When installed directly on the host, Gremlin does not require root privileges to any machines in your infrastructure.
+Gremlin operations are run via a

 gremlin user created with default Linux privileges.